chipsalliance/i3c-core/docs/source/ext_cap.md

 ### Target Transaction Interface (ID=0xC4)

 The Target Transaction Interface (TTI) provides additional registers and queues to enable data flow for Devices configured in the Target Mode.
-This specfication is meant for Standby Controllers, which are capable of operating in Target Mode, therefore implementations are required to advertise the TTI by setting the `Target_XACT_SUPPORT` field of the `STBY_CR_CAPABILITIES`.
+This specification is meant for Standby Controllers which are capable of operating in Target Mode, therefore implementations are required to advertise the TTI by setting the `Target_XACT_SUPPORT` field of `STBY_CR_CAPABILITIES`.

 :::{note}
 The term "TX" is used to denote instances in which the software performs a write to respond to an I3C Bus Read transaction.